powderedd/WineTadah_Mac/README.md

-# Wineorc v1.0
+# Wineorc v1.1
 Some simple Shell scripts to setup ORC revivals semi-automatically on Linux.

 These scripts are not supported in any way, shape or form by the official devs of these revivals.

-# What this does and doesn't do
+# What this does
-This script will download dependencies, register URI and download the chosen revival, but won't install it for you fully automatically.
-See "How to use it" to install it fully.
+This script will download dependencies, register URI and install the revival of choice.

 # Dependencies
 The needed packages are: